-We’re ladies.
 We like to sing.
-But that’s not all we are or all we do.
+But that’s not all we do.
 PFLC members represent a broad spectrum of identities, professions, and talents, of which we’re awfully proud.
 Here’s a sampling of what makes us unique as individuals—and mighty as a group.

 We work hard.
 We are Peace Corps volunteers.
 We are social workers and lunch ladies.
 We help people with serious mental illnesses and special needs.
 We work to eliminate health disparities and racism.
 We volunteer at our local high schools.
 We have a lot of student debt.

 We are musical.
 We play the marimba, xylophone, vibraphone, banjo, cello, violin, ukulele and accordion.
 We are learning to play the piano.
 We perform in barbershop quartets, jug bands, and the Minnesota Chorale.
 We sing in bands.
 We also manage them.

 We love and support one other.
 We are single.
 We are married.
 We are lesbians.
 We are cat ladies.
 We are socialists and semi-pagans.
 We are Ojibwe.
 We groom dogs and tend backyard chickens and grow gardens.
 We deliver babies.
 We give birth to babies.
 We raise babies (and bring them to rehearsal when necessary).

 We are fighters.
 We are Army Vets.
 We have survived chemotherapy, child sexual abuse, and gastric bypass surgery.
 We have clinical OCD.
 We are forest rangers.
 We commute by bike and run marathons.
 We are college athletes.
 We row crew past the age of 50.
 We play Ultimate.
 We are learning to cross-country ski.

 We are artistic.
 We write memoirs, poetry, and songs.
 We produce radio and do improv.
 We love tattoos.
 We love theater.
 We are shy.
 We build props, make jewelry, and apply special effects makeup.
 We are audio engineers.
 We are potters and extreme crafters.
 We make art professionally.